Targets

 The CAT rates NDC targets against each country’s fair share contribution to global climate change mitigation, considering a range of equity principles including responsibility, capability, and equality.
 The CAT also rates NDC targets against indicative national emissions from global least-cost emissions pathways (called modelled domestic pathways).

 China will need minimal support to achieve those needed reductions within its borders.
-China has one NDC (with four energy-related targets) and the CAT rating is based on the two targets which are estimated to have the lowest emission levels: the lower end of the carbon intensity target and the upper end of the peaking target.
+China has one 2030 NDC (with four energy-related targets) and the CAT rating is based on the two targets estimated to have the lowest emission levels: the lower end of the non-fossil energy target and the upper end of the carbon intensity target.
 It has not specified whether a portion of the target is conditional on international support or whether its NDC has an international element, so we rate its NDC target against both metrics.

-Under China’s peaking and carbon-intensity NDC targets, the targets expected to achieve the lowest emission levels, China’s emission levels would reach 14.0 GtCO2e/year in 2030 (the median of the two NDC targets expected to result in lowest emissions).
-China is likely to overachieve its energy-related NDC commitments with our current policy projections.
-The CAT rates China’s NDC target against modelled domestic pathways as “Highly Insufficient”.
+Under China’s NDC targets, China’s emission levels would reach 14.4 GtCO2e in 2030, marginally declining by 2% from 2025 levels.
+China is likely to overachieve its 2030 NDC commitments according to our current policy projections.
+The CAT rates China’s NDC target against modelled domestic pathways as “Highly Insufficient.”

 The “Insufficient” rating indicates that China’s NDC target in 2030 needs substantial improvements to be consistent with its fair share of the global mitigation effort to limit warming to 1.5°C. China’s target is at the least stringent end of what would be a fair share of global effort and is not consistent with the 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
 If all countries were to follow China’s approach, warming would reach over 2°C and up to 3°C.